This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 This is the easiest step of them all.
 Open your store bought container of apple sauce or follow your homemade apple sauce recipe.

-You will need to figure out how much apple sauce you need to freeze and how you will want it portioned out.
+You will need to figure out how much apple sauce you need to freeze and how you will want it portioned out (just like when you freeze chili).

 If you have a large or even medium size family, that loves apple sauce and it is something you eat with meals, it may make sense to freeze batches in large, gallon size freezer bags.
 However, we assume most people eat apple sauce as a quick snack or in between meals.
 Thus, using quart size freezer bags is best for individual portion sizes.